 Students in this program study the production, distribution, and consumption of food, fiber, and energy in both developed and less-developed countries.
 To address these issues, the program emphasizes the development and application of rigorous economic theory and quantitative methods.
 Graduates become leaders in understanding and improving government policy, market performance, environmental quality, the efficiency of natural resource use, and total income and its distribution.
 The M.S. and joint M.S./M.B.A.

-Through this program, students gain advanced knowledge of the responsibilities and ethics in the accounting profession, as well as an understanding of the accountancy standards that apply to U.S., international, and publicly traded firms as necessary for CPA licensure.
-The program starts with a Meet the Firms event, a valuable opportunity to network with representatives from diverse accounting firms and companies to gain insight into the best potential match for your professional goals.
+In this 9-month Master of Professional Accountancy program, you gain advanced knowledge of the responsibilities and ethics in accounting, and an understanding of the accountancy standards that apply to U.S., international and publicly traded firms as necessary for CPA licensure.
+The program starts with a Meet the Firms event, a valuable opportunity to network with representatives from diverse accounting firms and companies to gain insight into the best match for your professional goals.

 The minor in Geographic Studies is defined by its concern with place.
 Geographers strive to answer spatial questions regarding the Earth’s surface; to describe and explain the character of regions; to ascertain the ways in which historical and contemporary humans have used and shaped the Earth’s surface; and to understand the interactions of physical, biotic and human systems within our global environment.
 The minor is compatible with a variety of environmental majors in the college.